 Not only did it provide the capability to communicate with the process but also with other computers and systems outside the automation system.
 This information integration capability made it possible to view both administrative data and process control data on the operator workplace.

-Advant Operator Workplace complies with the X Window System and the OSF/Motif® standards, making it possible to access and run applications in other stations throughout the network.
+Advant Operator Workplace complied with the X Window System and the OSF/Motif® standards, making it possible to access and run applications in other stations throughout the network.
 For instance, to look up circuit drawings created and stored in an engineering station or view and edit data in product quality and business information systems.

 An Advant Master Operator Workplace includes: